-What drew you to being on the Board of Directors at VBIS?
+What drew you to working at VBIS?

 What is a fun fact about you?